reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ## Custom Annotations

-These are Annotations that are custom created to serve a particular purpose.
+These are annotations that are custom created to serve a particular purpose.

-**Use Cases for Custom Annotations:**
+**Use Cases for custom annotations:**

 1. Reduce repetition.
 1. Automate the generation of boilerplate code.